Alkekengi: Description

 Research has shown Calliphysalis carpenteri (formerly classified as Physalis carpenteri) to be among the most closely related species to Physalis alkekengi.

 Cultivation

 It is a popular ornamental plant, widely cultivated in temperate regions of the world, and very hardy to below -20 C. It can be invasive with its wide-spreading root system sending up new shoots some distance from where it was originally planted.
 In various places around the world, it has escaped from cultivation.

 In the United Kingdom it has been given the Royal Horticultural Society's Award of Garden Merit.

+History

+Physalis alkekengi has been used for a wide range of purposes in traditional medicine for around two millennia.
+It was used, purportedly to heal fever, induce mental serenity, and assist in childbirth, according to ancient Chinese books including the Erya and Shen Nong Ben Cao Jing.
+Its usage in reducing heat, boosting energy, and aiding in diuresis was also mentioned in Li Shizhen's Ming dynasty Compendium of Materia Medica.
+The plant's juice was thought to be useful in treating jaundice.

+The English herbalist John Gerard describes a plant known as red winter cherries in his late 16th-century herbal, which may refers to Alkekengi officinarum.
+He says that the plant is also called red nightshade and alkakengie in English.
+It is kept in gardens and the berries are used as traditional medicine.

 Traditional uses

 The dried fruit is called the golden flower in the Unani system of medicine, and used as a diuretic, antiseptic, liver corrective, and sedative.